programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ##### Installation tips for a Mac:

-Once the file is downloaded, double click on the downloaded file to install it.
+Once the MySQL Community Server install file is downloaded, double click on the downloaded file to install it.
 (See below)

 ![Install file](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-17.png "")